code0monkey1/learn-typescript-fullstackopen/README.md

           `Color
            type, say 'yellow'`, and `forget to add a corresponding case` in the switch statement, TypeScript would throw a `compile-time error`.
 This is because we have not covered all possible cases of the
           Color
            type, and TypeScript wants `to ensure that we handle all cases`.
+          >`Error : Type 'Yellow' is not assignable to type 'never'.`
 ---